 An early success came when his short burlesque of Sherlock Holmes was broadcast over the school airwaves.

-"It gave me a thrill thinking that 800 kids were tuned into my story.
-Didn't enter my head that most of them probably weren't listening."
+"It gave me a thrill thinking that 800 kids were tuned into my story," he said. " Didn't enter my head that most of them probably weren't listening."

-Since those early days he has had short stories and articles published in magazines and online and has just completed writing his second play.
+Since those early days he has had short stories and articles published in magazines and online and has now made progress into playwriting.

 Growing up with the advent of rock 'n' roll, he also became interested in music.
 He loved the early rockers – Elvis, Ricky Nelson, Jerry Lee Lewis, Chuck Berry, Bo Diddley, and in particular, Buddy Holly and the Crickets.